 - In Kristin Cashore's novels Graceling, Fire, and Bitterblue, a "Graceling" (an individual gifted, or cursed, with an unusual/superhuman ability) doesn't automatically know what their Grace is, and has to discover it through experience.
 Some of these Graces, once identified, turn out to be pretty useless.
 Among the examples given are the Grace to eat rocks and not get sick, the Grace to open your mouth so wide your face gets turned inside out — good only for grossing people out (Beetlejuice-inspired, perhaps?) and various nice but limited Graces such as knowing exactly what food will satisfy someone at the moment.

-- In The Dresden Files, plenty of people ("minor talents") have smidgens of magical power, oftentimes so slight that they might not even recognize that it's a magical ability.
-A good example is Abby from White Night, who is precognitive, but can only see about two seconds into the future, making for some very confusing conversations.
+- In The Dresden Files lots of people can use magic, it's just that most of them ("minor talents") have very little power, oftentimes so slight that they might not even recognize that it's a magical ability.
+For example Abby from White Night who is precognitive, but can only see about two seconds into the future, which mostly just makes for very confusing conversations.

 - In Witches Abroad, Magrat's magic wand only seems able to turn things into pumpkins (because she doesn't know how to use it).
 However, she finds some good uses for this as the story progresses, turning it into Heart Is an Awesome Power.